CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/S-Commands.md

 ## netq show opta-health

-Displays the status of the various applications and services running on the NetQ On-premises Appliance or the Virtual Machine.
+Displays the status of the various applications and services running on the NetQ On-premises Appliance or the virtual machine.
 For the NetQ Cloud Appliance or VM, this command displays a simple statement indicating overall health.

 Note that when running this command as part of an installation, it takes between 5 and 10 minutes for the applications and services to become fully operational.